 VPN provider reviews.
 Personal.
 Independent.
 Tested. ✓

 VPN services are now a standard tool for streaming or using torrents and downloads.
-But more and more people are also entrusting their general data to these providers in order to obtain a bit more privacy.
-Therefore, it is worth taking a critical look inside the service providers and services.
+But more and more people are also entrusting their general data to these providers to obtain a bit more privacy (VPN comparison for your online privacy is here).
+Therefore, it is worth taking a critical look at the service providers and services.
 We are offering it to our readers!

 Our VPN test results are based on comparable criteria and we integrate the experiences of our readers in all reviews.
 Therefore, we offer you the most comprehensive and independent overview of many providers on the market.
 We are the only VPN comparison portal that also visits the VPN providers personally at their company locations and offices, completely incorruptibly and at our own expense, and collects otherwise unknown background information in the process.
 Soon all our pages will also be available on the Internet under the name “VPNTESTER.ORG”.
 Apart from that, you will also find some useful tools for security such as My IP address.
 The entire VPN Leak Test is also available on our site here.